padok-team/docs-terraform-guidelines/terragrunt/context_pattern.md

 ## 🗨️ Context pattern

-You implemented the [WYSIWYG pattern](wysiwg_patterns.md) and have instanciated your module multiple times in your layers and are tired of copying them or/and made some mistakes while doing so.
+You implemented the [WYSIWYG pattern](../terraform/wysiwg_patterns.md) and have instantiated your module multiple times in your layers and are tired of copying them or/and made some mistakes while doing so.

-The context pattern for **WYSIWYG** aims to keep your code DRY (Don't repeat yourself)! 🌞
+The context pattern for **WYSIWYG** aims to keep your code DRY (Don’t repeat yourself)! 🌞

 Thus all concepts from the **WYSIWYG** pattern apply to this pattern.

 ## 🐗 Terragrunt context proposal

-Don't repeat yourself is the motto of [terragrunt](https://terragrunt.gruntwork.io/).
+Don’t repeat yourself is the motto of [terragrunt](https://terragrunt.gruntwork.io/).
 Terragrunt allows you:

-- To write your configuration through out your infrastructure
+- To write your configuration throughout your infrastructure
 - To keep your backend config dry
 - Enforce separation of duty between your layers

 ### 👼 Input heaven

-Each terragrunt layer defines one and only one module, but input for this module can be defined through out the tree structure.
+Each terragrunt layer defines one and only one module, but input for this module can be defined throughout the tree structure.
 Example:

 ```txt